 - Addiction or inability to stop the medication because of the extreme withdrawal effects

-Much of the anecdotal evidence recorded documents the effects of withdrawal as distress, self-harm, and other life-threatening effects.
-Patients with the discontinuation syndrome note that the experience is horrific with some describing it as “Going through Hell” or it being a “Nightmare.”
+Much of the anecdotal evidence reports the effects of withdrawal include distress, agitation, self-harm, and other life-threatening effects.
+Patients with the discontinuation syndrome note that the experience is horrific with some describing it as “Going through Hell” or it being in a “Nightmare.”